 In-class Snacks: All students in Grades Kindergarten - 5th grade are served a light snack either mid-morning or mid-afternoon in their classrooms.
 Middle School students are offered fresh fruit during the day.

 Purchasing breakfast and snacks: Both breakfast and afternoon snack items are available for purchase in the Dining Commons.
 All Lower School students receive a daily snack, which is eaten in the classroom.
 Middle School students enjoy fresh fruit at the end of the school day.

 Questions: Contact Food Services Manager Jodi Resnick at 516-393-4233 or email@example.com.

 Friends Academy dining services are provided by Flik Independent School Dining.
 Flik and Friends Academy work in tandem to promote and enhance the school's health and wellness and sustainability programs.

 Friends Academy maintains a need-based financial aid policy.
 This means that no one will be denied admission based on an inability to pay full tuition and that financial aid is awarded strictly based on demonstrated need.
-Need is determined by a number of factors as outlined in our pamphlet entitled, "Financing Your Friends Academy Education."

 While Friends Academy has a generous financial aid budget and is able to meet the needs of many new families, unfortunately we are not able to offer awards to all who qualify.